prateekiiest/titanic_survival_exploration/README.md

 ### Code

 Template code is provided in the notebook `titanic_survival_exploration.ipynb` notebook file.
 Additional supporting code can be found in `titanic_visualizations.py`.
 While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.

+#### This Notebook will show basic examples of:
+#### Data Handling
+*   Importing Data with Pandas
+*   Cleaning Data
+*   Exploring Data through Visualizations with Matplotlib

+#### Data Analysis
+*    Supervised Machine learning Techniques:
+    +   Logit Regression Model
+    +   Plotting results
+    +   Support Vector Machine (SVM) using 3 kernels
+    +   Basic Random Forest
+    +   Plotting results

+#### Valuation of the Analysis
+*   K-folds cross validation to valuate results locally
+*   Output the results from the IPython Notebook to Kaggle

 ### Run